troxellophilus/sssorm/README.md

-# Stupid Simple SQLite3 ORM for Python
+# Somewhat Small SQLite3 ORM for Python

-Tiny simple SQLite3 ORM for Python.
-Designed for the fastest development from nothing to CRUD-able object, sacrificing some bells and whistles available in other ORMs.
+Small SQLite3 ORM for Python.
+Move quickly from from nothing to CRUD-able object, sacrificing some bells and whistles available in other ORMs.

 ## Install